 Where the Universe Hides Her Skeleton: The Tale of Missing Matter

-There are questions the universe tucks into the folds of her robe like stray starlight…questions so big they make our bones hum.
-One of those questions has haunted astronomers for decades:
+There are questions the universe tucks into the folds of her robe like stray starlight, questions so big they make my bones hum with curiosity.
+One of those questions has haunted astronomers for decades, and that question is: where did half of everything go?

 The matter that makes up your dog’s bark, your coffee spoon, the rain tapping on your window.
-You.
-Me.
-The sun.
-The trees.
-The dust motes dancing in light beams.
-All of it made from “baryonic matter.”
+You, me, the sun, the trees, the dust motes dancing in light beams, all of it made from “baryonic matter.”

-And half of it… was gone.
+And half of it was gone.
+Just missing in the vastness of space.

 A Universe Out of Balance